 A bunch of helpful information and details on the L2H can be found on Brett Tucker's website.
 This route is NOT A TRAIL - at many points you will be on a trail or road, but effective knowledge and skill in navigation is required.
 It is about 135 miles in length and often lacks water, requiring water caches and/or long stretches of carrying all the water you need.
 The route can have huge fluctuations in temperature because you are starting in the desert and hiking into the mountains.
-Remember, in the desert temps can have 30 - 40 degree differences from night to day.
+Remember, in the desert temps can change 40 or more degrees in any given 24 hour period.

 The best time to hike the route is most likely Fall, when the desert is starting to cool down and the snow in the mountains is to a minimum.
 We hiked the route in April which was still somewhat hot in the valleys and snowy in the mountains.
 This posed a different challenge - but was still a really fun way to complete the route.

 Once again, Brett Tucker has an amazing set of maps and data book information on mileage for use on the route.
-When we did it it was a donation for downloading the maps, it now costs $9.95 (which is well worth it for the amount of work that he put into planning the route).
-We would also encourage you to carry an overview map of Death Valley National Park (National Geographic makes a useful one) and an overview map of the Whitney Zone for when you summit Mount Whitney (we used the Tom Harrison version of the Mt.
+When we hiked this route it was donation based for map downloads, it now costs $9.95 (which is well worth it for the amount of work that he put into planning the route).
+We would also encourage you to carry an overview map of Death Valley National Park (National Geographic makes a useful one).
+And an overview map of the Whitney Zone for when you summit Mount Whitney (we used the Tom Harrison version of the Mt.
 Whitney High Country - which has great detail and information).

 Water & Resupplies